 Carly-Jay has presented papers at writing conferences, performed her work at the Woodford Folk Festival and was the first poet to perform at the 2high festival.
 She has been short-listed and runner-up for various literary awards, appeared at the Emerging Writers Festival in Melbourne, and was poet-in-residence at Black Star Coffee for the first six months of 2012 where she wrote more than 11,000 words of poetry *wipes brow*

 Carly-Jay is currently working on a screenplay and a novel set in 1973 outback Queensland – both projects she will continue working on until they’re filed under ‘felina’.*

 obsessed with interested in dying and death since she was a young girl, Carly-Jay’s life direction changed in 2010 when she discovered her true passion and purpose in caring for the dying through Karuna, a hospice service in Brisbane run by Tibetan Buddhist nuns.
 Carly-Jay has engaged in other death care education including a six month Death Midwifery course with world-renowned palliative care physician and death educator Dr. Michael Barbato, as well as ‘Deathwalker’ training with Zenith Virago from Byron Bay’s Natural Death Care Centre.

-In 2017, Carly-Jay will undertake her palliative care volunteer training with Karuna, and is working with friend and colleague Jacky Arbuckle to bring a secular community-based hospice service into being.
-‘Nurture – Compassionate End-of-Life Care’ plans to return dying and death to both the community and the family home – a return to the old ways, if you will.
+In 2017, Carly-Jay has done her palliative care volunteer training with Karuna, and is working to bring a secular community-based hospice service into being.
+‘Nurture – Compassionate End-of-Life Care’ wants to return dying and death to both the community and the family home – a return to the old ways, if you will.
 ‘Nurture’ is about creating meaningful and sustainable choices for people who are facing the end of their lives, and returning the sacred to dying and death.